mlieb25/insidetrades/README.md

 ## What It Does

-1. **Detects** new SEC Form 4 filings within minutes of public disclosure via EDGAR feeds
+1. **Detects** new SEC Form 4 filings within 1 day of public disclosure via EDGAR feeds
 2. **Parses** each filing to extract insider identity, role, transaction type, size, and price
 3. **Scores** every trade on a 100-point model (freshness, seniority, size, cluster, price gap, liquidity, market regime)
 4. **Generates signals** for high-conviction open-market insider purchases (score ≥ 65)